Marginal $T\bar{T}$-Like Deformation and ModMax Theories in Two Dimensions

-where in the weak field limit $\lambda\to 0$, the Lagrangian \reef{GBI1} reduces to the ModMax theory denoted by \reef{LMM1}.} Lagrangian density fulfill the flow equations:
+where in the weak coupling limit $\lambda\to 0$, it reduces to the ModMax theory denoted by \reef{LMM1}.} Lagrangian densities fulfill the flow equations

-Since the $\gamma$ is a dimensionless coupling constant, so $O_{T^2}^{\gamma}$ is a marginal operator.
-Thus, one can obtain the expansion of the ModMax theory by applying the marginal $T \bar{T}$-like deformation on the pure Maxwell theory up to the corresponding order as follows
+Since $\gamma$ is a dimensionless constant parameter, $O_{T^2}^{\gamma}$ is a marginal operator.
+Therefore, one can perturbatively obtain the expansion of the ModMax theory by applying the marginal $T \bar{T}$-like deformation on the Maxwell theory to desired order.
+For instance, up to the first order we have